sinterwong/logger/README.md

-# MLogger
+# logger

 ## Description
-MLogger is a C++ library that encapsulates the glog logging system, providing a simplified interface for logging within C++ applications.
+Logger is a wrapper for the glog library, providing a simplified interface for logging within C++ applications.
 It is designed to be easy to integrate and use.

 ## Prerequisites
 Before you begin, ensure you have the following installed: